 All across this Great American Dreamscape, this once-fierce golden republic, waves of kids grew up lusting for speed, self-esteem and power.
 The awful, freaky war was over.
 A window of restless quiet was shattered by hell breaking loose.

-"Hot Rods" is being written story by story, and one titled "Sad Car, Happy Car" is making the rounds of lit reviews now.
+"Hot Rods" is being written story by story, and one titled "Sad Car, Happy Car" was just published in Black Dandy (NZ).

 The covers for all these books are by the talented Mr. Ben Carmean.